+The State of Nature Partnership is a collaboration of over 60 partners, from conservation NGOs, research institutes, and statutory nature conservation bodies.
 The first UK State of Nature report was published in 2013 and although the last decade has seen continued research and nature recovery action, the most recent report continues to show substantial declines in biodiversity.
 The headlines from the 2023 summary include 18% of species assessed in Wales are threatened with extinction.
 That's over 600 species.
 There has been an average decline of 20% in species abundance since 1994, and the distribution of species and composition of our flora and fauna is changing.